 Other affordable housing programs are operated outside of HUD's MTW Block Grant.
 They receive no operating subsidy except project-based vouchers in selected properties.
-Seattle Housing Authority may use MTW Block Grant funds for capital improvements in other affordable housing properties serving low-income residents (as discussed further in Section IV, MTW Activity 20.A.01).
-Seattle Housing Authority's locally funded affordable housing portfolio is not equivalent to HUD's local non-traditional category, but there is some overlap between the two categories, including tax credit units in HOPE VI communities.
+SHA may use MTW Block Grant funds for capital improvements in other affordable housing properties serving low-income residents (as discussed further in Section IV, MTW Activity 20.A.01).
+SHA's other affordable housing is not equivalent to HUD's local non-traditional category, but there is some overlap between the two categories.